malloryegaspard/malloryegaspard.github.io/README.md

   - RPI MATH 4600 Advanced Calculus - Graduate Teaching Assistant, Spring 2019
   - RPI CSCI 4960 Rensselaer Center for Open Source - Mentor, Fall 2018
   - RPI PHYS 2220 Quantum Physics II - Undergraduate Facillitator, Spring 2018

+### Other Projects:
+  - Project founder and mentor for the [Automatic Door Control Project](https://rpiadc.com/login), an open source hardware and software project to design a mobile application for users with disabilities to remotely open nearby automatic doors.
+We were fortunate enough to be recognized by Red Hat as a finalist for the [Open Source Woman of the Year Award](https://www.redhat.com/en/blog/voting-now-open-2019-women-open-source-awards) in 2019.

 ### Service and Outreach Activities (Highlights):
   - Graduate Student Mentor in the [Graduate Students Mentoring Undergraduates](https://experience.cornell.edu/opportunities/graduate-students-mentoring-undergraduates-gsmu) program, August 2020 - Present